gc625/HAlgPapers/README.md

 # HAlgPapers
 crowd sourced past paper solutions for Honors Algebra (MATH 10069) at the University of Edinburgh.

+## Instructions
+Using an editor like TexPad on Mac, type solutions in the `.tex` files for the respective year (eg: 1415.tex for the 2014-2015 exam), and view the output of `main.tex`

+Section titles have been generated, but not neccesarily for subquestions (eg: Q1a), so please add those as you go along.

 ## Folder Structure

 ```bash